-The expert and financing services of Business Finland are meant for >> business growth and reorganisation in international markets.
-These services include funding, networking, and internationalisation services, as well as information and contacts in the target market.
+The expert and financing services of Business Finland are meant for companies that strive for bold business growth and reorganisation in international markets.
+These services include funding, ecosystem networking and internationalisation services, as well as information and contacts in the target market.
 Funding is offered for research, product development, and business development needs.
 Funding can be granted either as a loan or a subsidy.
-More information: www.
+More information: www.businessfinland.fi/en.